rowanlg/bald-flavours/_data/reviews/2021-05-16-forza-wine.md

 I don’t know what it is about becoming a customer that turns me into such an embarrassing muddle.
 I manage to order the same single glass of wine three times until I’m triple parked, all because of my inability to function as a person.
 It’s also why I can’t function in a kitchen either, which makes me think I’m in way over my head, regarding my life choices.

-Deep-fried cauliflower that seemed to start as a menu placation, has been dominated in the Forza kitchen.
-A fry so crisp, it’s in a constant state of shatter whilst being so liberally seasoned right out of the fryer, it tells you everything these is to appreciate about a cauliflower: the flesh is still steamingly sweet, the outer leaves impart a bitterness and the surface has caramelised in a way that gives a concentrated umami tickle.
+Deep-fried cauliflower that seemed to start as a menu placation across the globe, has been dominated in the Forza kitchen.
+A fry so crisp, it’s in a constant state of shatter whilst being so liberally seasoned right out of the fryer, it tells you everything there is to appreciate about a cauliflower: the flesh is still steamingly sweet, the outer leaves imparting bitterness and the surface is caramelised in a way that gives a concentrated umami tickle.
 This mound of gnarly florets come with an aioli that vies for just as much attention, bringing that fresh, sticky-sweet emulsified fire that also acts as a heat-sink for the freshly-fried goods.

 A deftly-filleted mackerel sits thatched with slices of preserved lemon rind, in a pool of the juices, flecked with chili flakes.
 Intensely grilled on the skin side, the residual temperature has brought out those oil giving rise to the much-maligned term, unctuousness.
 Zipping with lemon that leaves behind a smoldering warmth, it’s an outright giggle to eat- even if it’s started to rain.